 While the Dual Pixel CMOS autofocus technology is not for every production or shooter, it could certainly come in handy during run-and-gun/one-man shooter situations.
 With many reality shows, documentaries, and ENG type productions now shooting on the C300, we can understand why Canon thought this would be a useful upgrade.

-If you’re curious about how Canon’s Dual Pixel CMOS AF technology works, you can check out our previous post about it, or read the brief explanation from Canon below:
+If you’re curious about how Canon’s Dual Pixel CMOS AF technology works, let Canon explain it further:

 The upgrade will be available for the C300 in May.
 If you’d like to take advantage of the upgrade, there will be a $500 fee and your camera will have to be sent to a Canon service center.